EBEP_Blogartikel_PR_2880x1620 EBEP_Blogartikel_PR_2880x1620

 All of this is correct and remains important.
 But now there is another factor: digital relevance.
 This is because LLMs summarize what they classify as relevant on the World Wide Web.

 However, AI does not primarily rely on your website.
 It processes specialist reports, market overviews, studies and editorial content.
 It recognizes patterns in public discourse.
+These patterns act as semantic authority signals for AI models.
+They decide which providers are preferred in generative responses.
 If your brand is not present in this discourse, the probability of appearing in AI responses decreases.
-And this reduces the likelihood of being noticed at all at an early stage of the purchasing process.
+And this reduces the likelihood of being noticed at all in an early phase of the purchasing process.

 There is a great opportunity here in B2B, as the discourse is often limited in highly specialized markets.
 There are fewer providers, fewer voices, fewer publications.
 Strategically placed content and thematic positioning can have a disproportionately high impact.